 What is hybrid cloud?

-Hybrid multicloud is a hybrid cloud infrastructure that includes more than one public cloud from more than one cloud service provider.
+Hybrid multicloud is hybrid cloud that includes public cloud services from more than one cloud service provider.

 By enabling a company to